 Being trained in martial arts is beneficial to the individual for many reasons.
 Martial arts equip you with the physical and mental capacity to turn the situation to your advantage in circumstances that justify the use of force.
 Here’s why you should train Muay Thai for self defense:

 Knowing how to strike with accuracy, power and the right technique can make an acute difference.
-Muay Thai techniques like elbow strikes and knee strikes are handy in close-range.
+Muay Thai techniques like elbow strikes and knee strikes are handy in close-range and almost all fights end up in close quarters.
 They can cause a great deal of pain to an assailant and end fights.

 Muay Thai training makes you stronger like any other martial arts.
 Muay Thai training develops strength, speed and power through extensive bag work, pad work, clinch practice and bodyweight exercises.
 You will be stronger to protect yourself and hit harder in retaliation when under attack.